 Michigan Girls Prep Basketball Poll

-The top 10 teams in the Michigan Associated Press high school basketball poll, with Records in parentheses and Total Points.
-Totals are based on 15 points for a first-place vote, 14 for second, etc.:
+The top 10 teams in the Michigan Associated Press high school basketball poll, with records in parentheses.
+Totals are based on 15 points for a first-place vote, 14 for second,etc.:

 |School